adishtechnologies/zoommeeting-app/README.md

 URL: http://localhost:4200/

-This application includes a component that launches the Zoom app directly within the Angular page.
+This application includes a component that launches the Zoom app within the Angular page.

 The genSignature method is used to generate the signature based on the user role: